jasper-lyons/nuccobrain/readme.md

 Changes to the staging branch will automatically be built and deployed to a Netlify staging site: http://nuccobrain-staging.netlify.com.

 Changes to the master branch will be built and deployed to https://nuccobrain.com on request—not automatically.
+- For locally generating a production site, use `npm run build`.
+- The production files can be found in the /web folder

 Serverless function code gets built to the `/functions` folder instead—see below.